netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

            name: secret-1
            key: password

     **Note**: The order of the GSLB site information should be the same in all clusters.
 The first site in the order is considered as the master site for pushing the configuration.
 Whenever the master site goes down, the next site in the list becomes the new master.
-Hence, the order of the sites should be same in all Kubernetes clusters.
+Hence, the order of the sites should be the same in all Kubernetes clusters.

 ### Deploy a sample application

-In this example application deployment scenario, an https image is used.
-However, you can choose a sample application of your choice.
+In this example application deployment scenario, an `https` image of apache is used.
+However, you can choose the sample application of your choice.

 The application is exposed as type LoadBalancer in both AWS and Azure clusters.
 You must run the commands in both AWS and Azure Kubernetes clusters.

-1. Create a deployment of sample application ‘apache’ using the following command:
+1. Create a deployment of a sample apache application using the following command:

         kubectl create deploy apache --image=httpd:latest port=80